 LAGAI – Queer Insurrection started in 1983, as Lesbians and Gays Against Intervention in Latin America.
-Our name and the issues we work on have evolved over the years nearly 30 years we have been around.
-We are a radical queer anti-assimilationalist activist group in the San Francisco Bay Area.
+Our name and the issues we work on have evolved over the more than 30 years we have been around.
+We are a radical queer anti-assimilationist activist group in the San Francisco Bay Area.

 In 1988 we started a newsletter called “Out!”, a play on U.S. Out (at that time principally of Central America, which our government was in the process of invading — remember Honduras and Panama?) and, obviously, Out of the Closet and Into the Streets.
 A few years later, every queer rag in the country was calling itself Out and we decided to change the name.
 After many long and hilarious debates over what to call it, we settled on UltraViolet – the invisible fringe of the rainbow.

 UV is a forum for discussion of issues important to the queer community, a source of information about political issues and actions you don’t hear enough about in the mainstream (and mainstream gay) press, and a place where we get to be wild and wacky and witty on any subject that particularly interests us at the moment.
-We mail it out for free four or five times a year to 1700 people, about 1000 of whom are prisoners.
+We mail it out for free four times a year to over 3000 people, a majority of whom are incarcerated.
 Sometimes people who like it send us money, which we really appreciate.
-We receive no funding except the occasional donation from friends and fans and even more occasional grants from very tiny, grassroots funders like Resist.
+We receive no funding except the occasional donation from friends and fans and small grants from tiny, grassroots funders like Resist and Slingshot.

 To get UV in the mail, send your snail mail address to firstname.lastname@example.org or write to us at 3543 18th St. #26, San Francisco, CA 94110.